meistro2k/byd-car-predelivery/seal.md

 ### Infotainment

-- [ ] **Ensure that "Transport mode" is turned off** - via the shortcut menu (car will reportedly stop running after ~5kms of driving)
+- [ ] **Ensure that "Transport mode" is turned off** - via the shortcut menu (car will reportedly stop running after ~5kms of driving).
+The shortcut icon should be removed pre-delivery or removed after to prevent putting the car back into transport mode.
 - [ ] **SIM card is activated successfully** (Utility Tools > Data)
 - [ ] **Test DAB+ to confirm that the SIM card is activated and mobile data is operating normally**
 - [ ] **Test AM/FM Radio for correct radio antenna operation**
-- [ ] **Test that Navigation app guidance voice can be heard** - some cars have issues with no guidance audio being heard (software version `2310`) while others can only hear the guidance audio coming out of the left-front speaker only.
+- [ ] **Test that Navigation app guidance voice can be heard** - some cars have issues with no guidance audio being heard (software version `2310`) while others can only hear the guidance audio coming out of the left-front speaker.
 - [ ] **Test successful operation of wired Apple Car Play and/or wireless Android Auto**
 - [ ] **Check tyre pressure monitor screen** - ensure that tyres are correctly inflated and matches the pressure label attached below the car's left B-pillar.
 - [ ] **Check camera picture quality** - Press the camera button on the steering wheel, and toggle through all cameras to verify that all images are clear